bbatsov/emacsredux/_posts/2023-03-16-setting-the-default-font-for-emacs.md

 (set-frame-font "Cascadia Code 28" nil t)
 ```

 Magic!
-Now the overlays had exactly the same font as the rest of my Emacs!
+Now the child frames had exactly the same font as the rest of my Emacs!

 Another Emacs lesson learned.
 That's all I have for you today.
 Keep hacking!